-A formidable linebreaker, Waisake Naholo realised the potential he evidenced at a young age, with speed, power and x-factor well-suited to modern rugby.
+A formidable linebreaker, Waisake Naholo has speed, power and an ‘x-factor’ well-suited to modern rugby.

-Born in Fiji, by the time he was 18 years old, Naholo was playing provincial rugby.
-He made his provincial debut for Wanganui in the 2009 Heartland Championship, while still at Wanganui City College.
+Born in Fiji, Naholo made his provincial debut for Wanganui in the 2009 Heartland Championship, while still at Wanganui City College.
 In 2011 he was selected in the New Zealand Under 20 side for the Junior World Championship.
-Naholo was then called into the All Blacks Sevens squad in 2012.

 v Argentina at Christchurch, 17 July 2015

 |Super Rugby Team:||

 Highlanders Super Rugby squad (2015)